 As a senior in college I experienced a traumatic fall and injury to my spine.
 I was literally blown by a gust of wind that caught behind the door to my art studio.
 I fell 20 feet to the earth.
 At the time, I had been feeling disheartened about the purpose of my art-making and the direction of my life.
-I had always known that my creative pursuits fed me and helped me to grow on deep levels, and that I wanted to be a healer in some way, but I’d been feeling disconnected from these truths.
+I had always known that my creative pursuits fed me and helped me to grow, and that I wanted to be a healer in some way, but I’d been feeling disconnected from these truths.

 Somehow, amidst the sheer shock and terror of my body hitting the earth, I heard a voice that simply said,

 ‘The purpose of life is being alive.’

 Amazingly, this gust of wind and fall led me back to my core knowing: I live and create in order to be alive.
 To feel, taste, and touch life — to dance and to sing life.
 It also became clear in that moment that healing was indeed a huge part of my personal path and my offering to the world.